Get Started for SQL Server

 var person = connection.Query<Person>(e => e.Id == 10045);

-/* Do the stuffs for person here */
+/* Process the result here */

 }